 Results:

 Good job!
-You know a few things about hair loss and how to keep from losing it!
+You know a lot about hair and how to keep from losing it!

 Share your Results :